 Preventing bow injuries and avoiding muscles imbalance

 To prevent common archery injuries, do your archery exercises correctly by stretching and follow through with the workouts mentioned.
 As you start with the sport, you need to increase the number of repetitions and draw weight to prevent strains.
-The most essential equipment to have at home is exercise bands and hand weights for training your archery muscles.
+The most essential equipment for archery workouts to have at home is exercise bands and hand weights for training your muscles.
 Weight lifting helps strengthens the elbow and back tendons, while the resistance bands work well for the rotator cuff.